Explicit Acyclic Models and (Co)Chain Operations

 \subsection{Preview of Part II}

 In Section 10 we make a few introductory remarks about common features of three versions of surjection chain complexes $\cS_*(n)$ that underlie the surjection operad.
-These complexes are acyclic free $\FF [\Sigma_n]$ resolutions of $\FF$ with the trivial group action.\\
+These complexes are acyclic free $\FF[\Sigma_n]$ resolutions of $\FF$ with the trivial group action.\\

 Sections 11 and 12 develop details of the version of the surjection complex that we call $\cS_*^{aj}(n)$ because it appears in the paper of Adamaszek and Jones [1].
-The rough geometric idea is that the ordinary normalized relative simplicial singular chain complex of a simplex modulo its boundary, shifted down in degrees, can be viewed as an acyclic free $\FF[\Sigma_n]$ resolution of $\widetilde{\FF}$, where $\widetilde{\FF}$ is a twisted module structure on $\FF$.
-A simple untwisting construction then produces the surjection complex $\cS_*^{aj}(n)$.
+The rough geometric idea is that the ordinary normalized relative simplicial singular chain complex of a simplex modulo its boundary, shifted down in degrees, can be viewed as an acyclic free $\FF[\Sigma_n]$ resolution $\widetilde{\cS}_*(n)$ of $\widetilde{\FF}$, where $\widetilde{\FF}$ is a twisted module structure on $\FF$.
+Generators of $\widetilde{\cS}_k(n)$ are simplicial maps $\Delta^{n+k} \to \Delta^n$ that are surjectve and do not map two consecutive vertices in the domain to the same vertex in the range.
+A simple untwisting construction then produces the augmented surjection complex $\cS_*^{aj}(n)$, which is an acyclic free resolution of $\FF$.
 The boundary operator is simpler and more geometrically motivated than that of other surjection complexes.
 It is immediate from basic topology that our complex is contractible, but somewhat challenging to produce a contraction with $h^2 = 0$.\\